 It will probably be a while before the solar trucks go into series production and can be seen more often on German roads.
 To ensure that the research project bears fruit, the researchers are developing a process for series production.
 Together with partners from logistics and industry, Fraunhofer ISE is creating a manufacturing process flow for the economic production of PV-active box bodies and analysing the production costs as well as the economic efficiency for users.
 "We not only want to develop the technology, but also show that trucks can cover more than five percent of their drive energy with solar energy," says Wirth, summarising the project goal.

-The fact that new models and ways are needed is also recognised by the German Logistics Association, which sees, for example, a CO2 savings potential of more than 70 percent in the electrification of heavy trucks over 12 tonnes.
-But what do you say - are solar and electric trucks the future for goods transport on the motorways?
-Write us your opinion at frag@umschalten.de!
+The German Logistics Association also recognizes that new models and routes are needed and sees a CO2 reduction potential of over 70 percent in the electrification of heavy trucks over 12 tons, for example.
+But what do you think - are solar and electric trucks the future of goods transportation on the freeways?
+Send us your opinion to !